rdlauer/articles/blues/network-connectivity/network.md

 ### When is it Not?

+- When you need a uniform global solution.
+LoRa operates on different frequency bands in different regions (unlike cellular, Wi-Fi, and BLE which are "globally harmonized").
-- When even medium bandwidth is required (data is sent in very small chunks of 51-241 bytes).
+- When even medium bandwidth is required (data is sent in small chunks of 51-241 bytes and country-specific regulations limit how often data can be sent upstream or downstream each day).
 - When your deployment is outside of the EU.

 ## Bluetooth Low Energy

 [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) is a wireless local networking technology allowing for device-to-device communication without a direct Internet gateway.
-BLE is not compatible with traditional Bluetooth, but does offer a similar range of communication (~100m at best) while consuming far less power.
+BLE is not compatible with traditional Bluetooth, but does offer a similar range of communication (theoretically ~100m) while consuming far less power.

 ![example ble module](ble.jpg)